mwarddev/personal-budget-calculator/README.md

 #### Site Owner Goals:
 * The site owner’s goal is to provide the user with an easy-to-use tool to calculate their monthly expenditure.
 * The site owner’s goal is to help the user to visualise where they can make savings by providing easy to read results and allowing them to adjust the form data to see where savings can be made.
-* The site owner’s goal is to use the data provided by the user to suggest areas of expenditure where savings could be made.

 ## Design (UXD)